 Total Cost for a Cambodia Trip: $602

-- Flight from Chiang Mai, Thailand to Siem Reap: $136
+- $136 from Chiang Mai, Thailand to Siem Reap, Cambodia

-- Flight from Siem Reap to Kuala Lumpur, Malaysia: $99
+- $99 from Siem Reap to Kuala Lumpur, Malaysia

-There are no direct flights from the US (or Europe) to Cambodia, so you will likely have to stop at another country in Asia to get to Cambodia.
+There are no direct flights from the United States or Europe to Cambodia, so you will have to stop at another country in Asia to get to Cambodia.
 Cambodia has two international airports: Siem Reap International Airport and Phnom Penh International Airport.

-You need a visa to visit Cambodia from the United States.
+You need a tourist visa to travel to Cambodia from the United States.

 - A 30-day visiting visa for Cambodia costs $30.

-- An eVisa that you can apply for in advance costs $36.
+- An eVisa to Cambodia that you can apply for in advance costs $36.

-You can get a Cambodia visa upon arrival at the airport.
-Note that it’s cash-only.
+You can get a Cambodia tourist visa upon arrival at the airport and it’s cash-only.
 They had one ATM with a fairly long line when I visited, so it’s best to have cash on hand.

-Despite it being a tourist town, accommodations in Siem Reap are extremely cheap.
-You can find mid-range accommodations in Siem Reap for $25/night and anything higher will be considered luxury.
+Accommodations in Siem Reap are extremely cheap despite the influx of tourists.
+You can find mid-range accommodations in Siem Reap for $25 a night and anything higher is considered a luxury.

-- A private pool in a private backyard
+- A private swimming pool in a private backyard

 - Full kitchen